Performance Management

 Asset management plans document the processes and investment strategies developed by an agency to manage its infrastructure assets.
 These asset management plans support an agency’s performance-based planning and programming processes for making long-term investment decisions and feed shorter-term project and treatment selection activities.
 Together, these activities ensure the investment decisions of an agency are aligned with performance objectives and goals.

-Examples of these types of measures include:
+Examples of innovative new performance measures include:

 • Financial Measures – Internationally, financial performance measures have been used successfully to express whether the level of investment has been adequate to offset the rate of asset deterioration or depreciation.
 For example, the Queensland Department of Infrastructure and Planning uses an Asset Sustainability Ratio defined as the capital expenditure being made on asset renewals (e.g., improvements) divided by the depreciation expense (discussed further in Chapter 4).
 If the ratio is less than 100 percent, the level of investment is not adequately replacing the depreciation occurring each year.
 Queensland also uses an Asset Consumption Ratio comparing the current value of the depreciable assets to their replacement value in order to show the aged condition of the assets.